TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

    Return a :class:`*Translations` instance based on the *domain*, *localedir*, and *languages*, which are first passed to :func:`find` to get a list of the associated :file:`.mo` file paths.
 Instances with identical :file:`.mo` file names are cached.
-The actual class instantiated is *class_* if provided, otherwise :class:`GNUTranslations`.
+The actual kundi instantiated is *class_* if provided, otherwise :class:`GNUTranslations`.
 The class's constructor must take a single :term:`file object` argument.
 If provided, *codeset* will change the charset used to encode translated strings in the